JUSTadICE-CHaN/JUSTaMudaeBot/README.md

 ```
 ## Using the bot

-Fill in your details in Config and run normal.py, thats it.
+Fill in your details in Config, then go to a channel in one of the channels you want the bot to run in and call mudae help to get a help dm (either /help or $help or whatever your help command is).
+Then run normal.py, thats it.
 Please leave me a star if it works!

 ## Credits